hacdias/webdav/README.md

 # The default permissions rules for users.
 Default is none.
 Rules are applied
 # from last to first, that is, the first rule that matches the request, starting
 # from the end, will be applied to the request.
+Rule paths are always relative to
+# the user's directory.
 rules: []

 # The behavior of redefining the rules for users.
 It can be: